pydata/numexpr/README.txt

 machine.
 Then, the computational phase starts, and the virtual machine applies the op-code operations for each chunk, saving the outcome in the resulting array.
-It is worth noting that all the temporaries and constants in the expression are kept in the same small chunksizes than the operand ones, avoiding additional memory (and most specially, memory bandwidth) waste.
+It is worth noting that all the temporaries and constants in the expression are kept in the same small chunk sizes than the operand ones, avoiding additional memory (and most specially, memory bandwidth) waste.

 The result is that Numexpr can get the most of your machine computing